Darnold-06/silverspark/README.md

 #Jack
 #Skylen

-#The clors belnded well with the background
+#The colors belnded well with the background and the light buttons